The Witches

 What is the significance of the Witches’ opening line?

-The A1S1 chorus "Fair is foul, and foul is fair" – quoted in full in the body section above and in the Profile box – is one of the most important single lines in the play.
-Its function works at several distinct registers.
+The A1S1 chorus "Fair is foul, and foul is fair" is one of the most important single lines in the play, and its function works at several distinct registers.

-At the level of thematic announcement, the line names the play's principal interpretive challenge.
-The conventional moral universe works by stable categories – fair (good, beautiful, true) is distinct from foul (evil, ugly, false), and the moral life consists in the recognition and pursuit of the former rather than the latter.
-The Witches' chorus announces the collapse of this stability.
-The play to follow will be a world in which fair and foul exchange their conventional meanings, in which the categories are unstable, and in which the moral life consists in navigating an inverted economy where the surface appearance of any moral judgment may conceal its functional opposite.
+At the level of thematic announcement, the line names the play’s principal interpretive challenge.
+The conventional moral universe works by stable categories – fair is distinct from foul, and the moral life consists in pursuing the former.
+The Witches’ chorus announces the collapse of this stability: the play to follow will be a world in which fair and foul exchange their conventional meanings, and in which the surface of any moral judgment may conceal its functional opposite.

 The echo is exact.
-Macbeth's first line in the play, at A1S3 – "So foul and fair a day I have not seen" – repeats the Witches' formulation almost verbatim before he has met them.
-The argument is that Macbeth has, before the Witches' prophecies have been delivered, already entered the linguistic universe the chorus opens.
-The "foul and fair" categories are not merely something the Witches impose on him.
-They are the categories he is already operating within, and the Witches' subsequent intervention will deepen rather than introduce his susceptibility to them.
+Macbeth’s first line, at A1S3 – "So foul and fair a day I have not seen" – repeats the Witches’ formulation almost verbatim before he has met them.
+He has, before any prophecy is delivered, already entered the linguistic universe the chorus opens.
+The "foul and fair" categories are not merely something the Witches impose on him; they are the categories he is already operating within, and the Witches’ intervention will deepen rather than introduce his susceptibility to them.

 The Jacobean political-theological context makes the inversion thematically charged.
-James I, on whose throne the play was performed, had himself written extensively on witchcraft (the 1597 Daemonologie) and on the threat posed by figures who used equivocal language to undermine the legitimate moral order.
-The Witches' opening line is therefore not merely a piece of supernatural mood-setting but a substantive engagement with the king's own intellectual interests.
-The play's broader engagement with the Gunpowder Plot's themes of equivocation (the Porter scene at A2S3 explicitly references "an equivocator that could swear in both the scales against either scale") connects the supernatural framework to the contemporary political register.
+James I, on whose throne the play was performed, had himself written extensively on witchcraft in the 1597 Daemonologie and on the threat posed by figures who used equivocal language to undermine the legitimate moral order.
+The play’s broader engagement with the Gunpowder Plot’s themes of equivocation – the Porter scene at A2S3 explicitly references "an equivocator that could swear in both the scales against either scale" – connects the supernatural framework to the contemporary political register.

 How do the Witches influence Macbeth’s actions?

-The question is one of the play's most carefully constructed pieces of moral-philosophical ambiguity.
-The play's evidence supports multiple legitimate readings.
+The question is one of the play’s most carefully constructed pieces of moral-philosophical ambiguity, and the text supports more than one legitimate reading.

-The arrangement is exact.
-The Witches deliver three prophecies in A1S3 (the full triplet is quoted in the Agents of Chaos and Prophecy section above).
-The first prophecy is a statement of present fact.
-The second is shortly fulfilled.
-The third names a future status without specifying the mechanism.
-Macbeth's internal response to the prophecies, an aside delivered while Banquo is speaking to Ross and Angus, is the play's first piece of evidence on what he has heard:
+The Witches deliver three prophecies in A1S3.
+The first is a statement of present fact; the second is shortly fulfilled; the third names a future status without specifying the mechanism.
+Macbeth’s internal response, an aside delivered while Banquo is speaking to Ross and Angus, is the play’s first piece of evidence on what he has heard:

 Two truths are told,